 While you might think pollution is worse outside — smog, ozone, or pollens, especially in summer – the truth is, indoor pollution in homes, offices, and buildings can be worse than the outside.
-The indoor air pollutants like lead, toxic gasses, chemicals, fire-retardants, radon, volatile chemicals, and carcinogens can be found in furniture, carpet, clothes, fragrances (health and beauty products), and cleaning solutions.
+Indoor air pollutants like lead, toxic gasses, chemicals, fire-retardants, radon, volatile chemicals, and carcinogens can be found in furniture, carpets, clothes, fragrances (health and beauty products), and cleaning solutions.
 Also, many pollutants are tracked from outside into the home on shoes, pet hair, and even our clothes.
-And if you have bought new furniture or bedding, they can be in new mattresses or furniture, flooring materials, or a new coat of paint on walls.
+They can be in new mattresses or furniture, flooring materials, or a new coat of paint on walls.

 HOW TO REDUCE INDOOR AIR POLLUTION

-- Keep it out – don’t bring the outside pollutants IN by wearing shoes inside.
+- Keep it out – don’t bring the outside pollutants in by wearing shoes inside.
 Leave the shoes outside the door.
-Use a Welcome mat for people wipe their shoes clean before entering.
+Use a Welcome mat for people to wipe their shoes clean before entering.
 Better yet, have your guests remove their shoes too.
-If you need to have workers come inside, offer them non-slip over the shoe booties (Amazon affiliate link) to use and dispose of them after use.
+If you need to have workers come inside, offer them non-slip over-the-shoe booties to use and dispose of them after use.

 Circulate the air – open the window at least once a day to exchange the outside air and inside air.
 Opening the window also reduces moisture to prevent mold.
 You can also use a dehumidifier to reduce humidity.
 Opening the window also lets good microbiome in to counteract the bad microbiome for healthier air inside.